12-year-old rape survivor found injured on Ujjain street, opposition slams MP govt over law and order | Law-Order

 - India

-A 12-year-old girl, who was raped and found bleeding on a street in Madhya Pradesh's Ujjain city, was on Wednesday operated upon by a team of specialist doctors and her condition is critical but stable, an official said.
+A 12-year-old girl, who was raped and found bleeding on a street in Madhya Pradesh’s Ujjain city, was on Wednesday operated upon by a team of specialist doctors, following which her condition is critical but stable, an official said.

-Amid massive public outrage, MP Home Minister Narottam Mishra said that a special investigation team (SIT) has been formed to probe the shocking crime and a suspect has been detained.
-The minor's rape also prompted opposition leaders, including Congress' Rahul Gandhi, to attack the ruling BJP over law and order in the state.

 Earlier, home minister Mishra said the 12-year-old girl was undergoing treatment and out of danger.